-Upon the completion of this offering and the formation transactions, we expect to have approximately \$million of debt outstanding, approximately \$million, or %, of which is subject to variable interest rates (excluding debt with interest rate swaps).
-Upon the completion of this offering and the formation transactions, this variable-rate debt will have a weighted average interest rate of approximately % per annum (based on one-month London InterBank Offered Rate, or LIBOR, rates in effect as of September 30, 2014 and giving effect to our expected corporate leverage ratio, which determines future pricing under the credit facility).
+Upon the completion of this offering and the formation transactions, we expect to have approximately \$399.2 million of debt outstanding, approximately \$83.4 million, or 20.9%, of which is subject to variable interest rates (excluding debt with interest rate swaps).
+Upon the completion of this offering and the formation transactions, this variable-rate debt will have a weighted average interest rate of approximately 1.75% per annum (based on one-month London InterBank Offered Rate, or LIBOR, rates in effect as of December 31, 2014 and giving effect to our expected corporate leverage ratio, which determines future pricing under the credit facility).
 The credit markets have recently experienced historic lows in interest rates.
 As the overall economy strengthens, it is possible that monetary policy will continue to tighten further, resulting in higher interest rates.
 Interest rates on variable-rate debt could be higher than current levels, which could increase our financing costs and decrease our cash flow and our ability to pay cash distributions to our shareholders.
-For example, if market rates of interest on this variable-rate debt increased by 100 basis points (excluding variable-rate debt with interest rate floors), the increase in interest expense would decrease future earnings and cash flows by approximately \$million annually.
+For example, if market rates of interest on this variable-rate debt increased by 100 basis points (excluding variable-rate debt with interest rate swaps), the increase in interest expense would decrease future earnings and cash flows by approximately \$834,000 annually.